Need help finding your job? Tell us more about you here and we will help you match with the right opportunities!

 About

-USponsorMe is a job site that curates high-potential visa sponsorship job opportunities and puts them into one easy place for you to find them (and also allows pre-screened, approved employers to find candidates who fit their hiring needs and then reach out to them directly).
-You should use USponsorMe as a job board, such as Indeed or LinkedIn: find jobs, apply for jobs, and follow up with recruiters.
+USponsorMe is a job site that curates job openings that offer visa sponsorship and puts them into one easy place for you to find them (and also allows pre-screened, approved employers to find candidates who fit their hiring needs and then reach out to them directly).
+For some of our listed jobs, USponsorMe is in charge of the pre selection of the candidates and the interviews arrangement between the companies and the candidates.

-– Like a standard job site such as LinkedIn or Indeed; you search for jobs, get new jobs by email, apply for them, and follow up your application with internal recruiters.
+You should use USponsorMe as a job board such as Indeed or LinkedIn: find jobs, apply for jobs, and follow up with recruiters.
 Learn more about how to use our job search engine.
+You can also use USponsorMe to distribute your resume to sponsor companies.

 The big difference with a standard job site is that our jobs offer visa sponsorship.
 By applying for USponsorMe jobs, you will finally land job interviews, no longer hear “we do not offer visa sponsorship,” and not be constrained to negotiate your visa or any kind with employers.
 USponsorMe also provides you with an American ATS-friendly resume so you make sure you pass the ATS when you apply (that usually blocks 75% of candidates).